pulumi/pulumi-hugo/themes/default/content/blog/pulumi-watch-mode-with-rust/index.md

 appropriate flags to skip prompts and displays simplified output.
 To see how quickly this can work, I wrote a Pulumi TypeScript program to deploy an S3 bucket and bucket object "test.txt" before writing a timestamp to the same file.
-That allows me to measure the inner loop with `pulumi watch` or using an external program to run “pulumi up”.
+That allows me to measure the inner loop with `pulumi watch` or using an external program to run `pulumi up`.
 On each deployment, the program changes one of the files in the directory kicking off the next deployment:

 ```typescript